TheHeat/eventList.js/README.md

 The original version of this file was inspired by [this post by Kevin Deldycke] (http://kevin.deldycke.com/2012/07/displaying-upcoming-events-google-calendar-javascript/)

 I've included [autoLink.js] (https://github.com/bryanwoods/autolink-js) which finds and formats links in specified strings.
-It is cool and made by Bryan Woods.
+It is very cool; thanks Bryan Woods!